justintmoore/deploying-active-directory/README.md

 <br>

 <p align="center">
   Under mydomains.com right click the _ADMIN, go to new, and click User.
 We will create the Admin user as Jane Doe.
-Uncheck all boxes, leaving "password never expires" before submitting, and then press next then finish
+Uncheck all boxes, leaving "password never expires" before submitting, and then press next then finish.
+Just because we added this user to a folder named _ADMIN doesn't make it an Admin account.
+We must add this user to the Domain Admins Security group.
 </p>

 <p align="center">